f1lrotto/Excercise-tracker/README.md

 This application has all of its endpoints protected, so if no one is logged in, you can't access anything else than a login/register screen, in order not to expose any data to unauthorised users

 ### Functionality
+- register an account
+- after logging in:
-- view all of theirs existing excercises
+  - view all existing excercises
   - add a new excercise, with its description, duration and date when it was performed
   - edit an existing excercise
   - delete a specific excercise
 ### Technologies used
 Front-end is created with handlebars, while back-end is running on Node.js with express